 “Then they asked my why I was going to Standing Rock and why I was so interested in that.
 They wanted to know the people I was going to meet, what I was going to cover.”

-The officers, according to Ou, said they wanted him to consent to a search of his phone “because they wanted to make sure there weren’t pictures on my phone of me posing smiling with a dead body.”
+Border agents, according to Ou, said they wanted him to consent to a search of his phone “because they wanted to make sure there weren’t pictures on my phone of me posing smiling with a dead body.”

 This is when Ou started to get angry.
 “I thought, ‘Oh my god.’
 The first thing that came to my mind was [journalist] Jim Foley–my colleague and my friend–who was killed in Syria.
 So I started to put the pieces [together] in my head.
 Maybe they think I’m a militant who went to fight for ISIS and came back?”

 He had three phones with him, two iPhones and an Android.
 They all were encrypted and turned off, which Ou says he “does by reflex when I go over any border.”
 (This is good advice for any journalist.)
 He adamantly refused to unlock his phones, telling them “I’m a journalist and have sources to protect.
-I’m not going to open my phone for you, or anyone for that matter—not the cops, not the US [customs], or the Russian or Chinese or Iranians.
+I’m not going to open my phone for you, or anyone for that matter–not the cops, not the US border patrol, or the Russian or Chinese or Iranians.
 It’s just something I don’t do.”